-Each of the non-executive directors have entered into an appointment letter for a term commencing from 29 March 2019 until his retirement by rotation and re-election at the Company's annual general meeting in accordance with the Articles of Association of the Company in force from time to time and can be terminated by either party by giving at least one month's notice in writing.
+Dr. Miu Yin Shun Andrew has entered into an appointment letter for a term commencing on 29 March 2019, Mr. Ng Leung Sing, SBS, JP and Mr. Wong Lung Wo James have entered into an appointment letter for a term commencing from 18 September 2019, Mr. Chiu Man Wai and Mr. Chan Ping Keung have entered into an appointment letter for a term commencing from 18 September 2020, until their respective retirement by rotation and re-election at the Company's annual general meeting in accordance with the Articles of Association of the Company in force from time to time and can be terminated by either party by giving at least one month's notice in writing.